 And there is nothing on earth that I desire besides you.

 but God is the strength of my heart and my portion forever.

-Visiting Dead Cat Park wasn’t the best part of the day, nor was the impressiveness of my physical abilities the most memorable.
+Visiting Dead Cat Park wasn’t the best part of our day, nor was the impressiveness of my physical abilities the most memorable.
 What will endure in my grandson’s mind is his grandmother’s love for him.
-I pray he also recognizes her source of unending strength.
+I pray he also recognizes her source of unending joy, strength, and contentment.

 by Kathy Sheldon Davis